 This took 10 years from 1981 to 1991.
-At present these talipot leaf manuscipts are placed in the library.
+At present, these talipot leaf manuscripts are placed in the library.

 In more recent times there have been additions to enhance the beauty of the Aluviharaya.
-At the entrance a ‘ Makara Thorana ’ and ‘Athpavura’ (a wall with elephants) has been the constructed in 1986.
+At the entrance, a ‘ Makara Thorana ’ and ‘Athpavura’ (a wall with elephants) were constructed in 1986.
 The ‘Sanghavasa’ was renovated in 1997 with funds donated by a Korean Nayaka Thera.

 Sunday Times (Kandy Times)

 Map of Alu Viharaya Rock Temple in Matale